sdevalapurkar/kickstarter-prediction/README.md

 # kickstarter-prediction
-🧐 Predicting the success of kickstarter campaign success using a linear regression model!
+🧐 Predicting the success of kickstarter campaigns!